 Together and separately, we've been Guest Artists, teachers or directors for Notre Dame University, Wabash College, Columbia College, Wright College, Shawnee State University, City Colleges of Chicago, Avila College, University of Toledo, University of Missouri-KC, Victory Gardens Drama in the Schools, New Jersey Performing Arts Center, Actors Shakespeare Company at NJ City University, and more.
+Mark currently teaches writing at Hudson County Community College.
 We specialize in combining professional actors' performance experience, stage combat skills and education to enrich our students' experience.

 In a flexible package of one or more sessions, Mark teaches the basics of choreographed swordplay or unarmed combat ‑‑ per request.
 The short version concentrates on the basics of footwork, cuts and parries.
 The longer version moves on to more flashy techniques, the styles of different characters, periods and weapons and the psychology of the fight.
 Workshops culminate with students performing a choreographed fight.